 Assessment of English Language Level

-When students first apply to PBS, they take an English entrance test.
+When students first apply to PBIS, they take an English entrance test.
 They are then placed in a year group and classes that are appropriate to their level of English.

 If your child has studied in an English-based learning environment in the past and has attained the level needed for his or her age group, or if they are an English native speaker, they will join mainstream lessons straight away.